scverse/rapids_singlecell/docs/installation.md

 ```

 The CUDA kernels will be compiled during installation for your local GPU architecture.
-Install the RAPIDS stack separately before building from source, or use the prebuilt CUDA wheels with the `rapids` extra.
+Install the RAPIDS stack separately before building from source, or use one of the prebuilt CUDA wheels with the `rapids` extra.

 ```{note}
 Building from source requires the CUDA toolkit (nvcc) and CMake >= 3.24 to be available in your environment.